Jaseel-Thalikulam/ACCUKNOX_FRONTEND_TRAINEE_ASSESSMENT/README.md

     npm run dev
 ```

-This will start the react app
+This will start the React app.
+Navigate to http://localhost:3000/home/dashboard to view the dashboard.